leyusufo/RaspberryPi4_CPU_Temperature_Utilization_Frequency_Log/README.md

 # RaspberryPi4_CPU_Temperature_Utilization_Frequency_Log
- This Python script measures and displays the CPU Temperature, Utilization, and Frequency overtime on the Raspberry Pi 4.
+ This project is based on a Python script that measures and displays the CPU Temperature, Utilization, and Frequency overtime on the Raspberry Pi 4.

  The graphs are updated in real-time on a 5-second interval.